 Ahashverosh might have misunderstood Esther's request for her people when she said, "How can I endure to see the evil that will come to my people?" implying the primary concern was for herself, unable to witness the destruction of her people and homeland.
-However, Esther valued her people's survival so highly that she would agree to perish alone as long as her people were saved.
+However, the fact is that Esther values her people's survival so highly that she would agree to perish alone as long as her people are saved.
 In this way, her "wish" to the king is about herself, as in "How can I endure to see," but the core of her "request" and its ultimate goal is about her people.